Economics (ECO)

 Grade Mode: Standard Letter

-The application of data analysis and visualization techniques to analyze relationships between economic variables and convey findings in a clear and impactful way using programs such as Excel, SAS, Stata, and Python.
+This course focuses on the application of data analysis and visualization techniques to analyze relationships between economic variables and convey findings in a clear and impactful way using programs such as Excel, SAS, Stata, and Python.
 Topics include descriptive statistics, simple and multiple regression analysis, statistical inference, and best practices in data visualization.
 Emphasis is placed on applications and hands-on data analysis.
-Prerequisite: ECO 2314 and ECO 2315 and [MATH 1329 or MATH 2331 or MATH 2471] all with grades of "C" or better.
+Prerequisite: ECO 2314 and ECO 2315 and [MATH 1329 or MATH 2471] all with grades of "C" or better.

 Grade Mode: Standard Letter